 Documents Required

-Legal issues arise only when offshore structures are used for concealment, tax evasion, or non-compliance.
+It may cause legal problems only when offshore structures are used for tax evasion, concealment, or non-compliance.

 1. Bank Account Rejection